 Obviously if you are a boxer or a grappler or an MMA fighter you get money and fame for fighting and if you put the bread on your family’s table you are a respected man.
 It is up to your coach to decide when it is time for you to go to the ring.

 Is that the answer for anyone that want to learn self defense?
 To limit yourself to punching only or grappling only, or to fight people of your own weight?
-Well if you did perhaps your coach would have spent more time with the athlete that will bring him fame.
+Well even if you did, perhaps your coach would have spent more time with the athlete that will bring him fame.

 Can athletes defend themselves better than average civilians in a fight?
 Perhaps in some cases yes and some cases not.
 Just the fact that they are used to one routine or another that happens in the ring might get them in a bad spot when they fight for life and death against more than one opponent.

-Obviously a good athlete is in better shape than the average thug, but some thugs have athlete background, and some just use a knife or a Pistol in the good case scenario.
+Obviously a good athlete is in better shape than the average thug, but some thugs have athletic background, and some just use a knife or a Pistol in the good case scenario.

 If they offer self defense classes many times they use the same training they would provide for the ring fighter.
 They might add slight variations but often forget to include an essential part.

 Absolutely better fitness than the average gym, harder work and good skills, but not self defense skills not comprehensive self defense skills.